mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 1. First of all the disk is attached to the device that will be performing the cloning operation (generally a Linux OS machine) with the use of a write blocker.
 An hash of the disk data is made, before any operation.
 2. Then the disk is cloned bit-by-bit and other two hashes are made: one of the disk and one of the clone.
-3. At the end the 3 hashes are compared: if they are the same no tampering was made during the acquisition.&#x20;
+3. At the end the 3 hashes are compared: if they are the same no tampering was made during the acquisition.

 </details>